dadoming/42-Projects/README.md

 # 42 Projects
-Here is where I'll upload all the projects done at school 42!
+Here is where I'll upload all the projects done at 42 Lisboa!

-Everything is done by myself and, since there is always room for improvement, feel free to criticize my code as much as you want, I'll heartfully accept!

 Projects:
 > libft: Finished with 108, error on substr, but easily fixable!